China probes former chief of internet regulator for suspected graft

 BEIJING (Reuters) - The former head of China’s powerful internet regulator is under investigation for suspected corruption, the ruling Communist Party said, the latest senior official to be caught up in a sweeping campaign against graft.

-Lu Wei was suspected of serious discipline breaches, the party’s corruption-busting Central Commission for Discipline Inspection said in a brief statement late on Tuesday, using a common euphemism for graft.
+Lu Wei was suspected of serious discipline breaches, the party’s corruption-busting Central Commission for Discipline Inspection (CCDI) said in a brief statement late on Tuesday, using a euphemism for graft.

-It gave no other details.
 Reuters was unable to reach Lu or a representative to seek comment.

 At the height of his influence, Lu, a colorful and often brash official by Chinese standards, was seen as emblematic of China’s increasingly pervasive internet controls.